AdaCore/spark2014/docs/ug/language_subset.rst

-- Corner cases: the SPARK_Mode of the visible declarations of the limited view of a package is always Auto; the SPARK_Mode of any part of a library unit generic unit is On.
+- Corner cases: the SPARK_Mode of the visible declarations of the limited view of a package is always Auto; the SPARK_Mode of any part of a generic library unit is On.
   [Recall that any generic unit is in |SPARK|.]

 If the above computation yields a result of Auto for any construct